Innovation

 One such company which seems keen on revolutionising the Kenyan housing market is Koto Housing Ltd., which is leveraging on Expanded Polystyrene Styrofoam (EPS) panels to deliver cheap prefab houses.

-The company caused excitement in 2014 when it announced that it could build a three-bedroom house within 14 days at a cost of Sh1.8 million (nearly half the cost) using what it called ‘Koto Building System’.
+The company caused excitement in 2014 when it announced that it could build a three-bedroom house within 14 days for Sh1.8 million (nearly half the cost) using what it called the ‘Koto Building System’.

-READ: Build a house in 14 days with Koto Building System
+RELATED: Build a Sleek House in Just 14 Days?
+It’s Possible with Koto

 State-owned National Housing Corporation (NHC) has also embraced the prefab housing trend with its locally manufactured EPS panels.